-Psychology Postdoctoral Fellowship
+Psychology Postdoctoral Fellowship in Developmental Disabilities

-Who Can Apply
+Who can Apply

-Applicants must have a doctorate (Ph.D., Psy.D. or Ed.D.) in clinical, counseling, or school psychology.
+Applicants must have a doctorate (PhD, PsyD or EdD) in clinical, counseling, or school psychology.
 Completion of all professional doctoral degree requirements from a regionally accredited institution of higher education or an APA/CPA accredited program and predoctoral internship meeting APPIC standards is required before starting the fellowship.
 The postdoctoral fellowship meets Tennessee’s psychology licensure requirements.
 Applicants must be licensed or license-eligible as a Provisional or Temporary Psychologist in the State of Tennessee.
 It is required that the fellow sit for the EPPP and State of Tennessee Ethics and Jurisprudence Examination as soon as possible in the fellowship year and apply for one of the aforementioned licensures.

 Priority is given to applicants with interdisciplinary experience in a University Center for Excellence in Developmental Disabilities (UCEDD) or other comparable interdisciplinary setting.
 Applicants with specialized abilities should make these known when applying.
 For example, attributes such as fluency in sign language, fluency in Spanish, a proven record in grant writing, or previous experience in a related profession will be of interest to the Selection Committee.
-The stipend is anticipated to be $35,000, including Student Health Insurance.
+The stipend is anticipated to be $40,000, including Student Health Insurance.

 - A current curriculum vitae

-- Two letters of reference
+- Three letters of reference

 - An official transcript

-- A writing sample
+- A work sample